Mötley Crüe, 14th June 2023, Helviti, Copenhell Festival, Denmark

 Halestorm played Copenhell two years ago, well two festivals ago, which was in 2019.
 We all know what happened in 2020 and 2021.
 So it feels sort of as if they’ve just played for us here.
 On the very same stage as well.
 And in many ways it was the same show all over, which isn’t necessarily bad.

-And speaking of singing, Lzzy of course impresses with her high-pitch screams once again, but at times it get just too much.
-She is without a doubt an outstanding singer with pipes bigger than most other singers in the genre and those screams have become a Halestorm’s trademark.
-Never the less the energy she puts into screaming most of the time gets tiring and in context of music is not really necessary.
+And speaking of singing, Lzzy of course impresses with her high-pitch screams once again, but at times it gets just too much.
+She is without a doubt an outstanding singer with pipes bigger than most other singers in the genre, and those screams have become a Halestorm’s trademark.
+Nevertheless, the energy she puts into screaming most of the time gets tiring and in the context of music is not really necessary.
 Her lower register is just as pleasing and filled with quality of its own.
-Never the less Hale insists on screaming her lungs out every chance she’s got.
-That being said it is impressive and it also comes as welcomed contrast to endless lines og growling at this festival.
+Nevertheless, Hale insists on screaming her lungs out every chance she’s got.
+That being said, it is impressive, and it also comes as a welcomed contrast to endless lines of growling at this festival.

 The opening trio was hard to follow, but the band actually did a rather solid job doing just that.
 Setlist was cleverly put together with few new songs just to underline the fact that they do have a new album out, but also including all live-musts, which like it or not do get the crowd fired up the most.

-The drums solo like most of drums solos felt trivial despite those massive gimmick drum sticks, Hale’s “female power” speeches could be toned down a bit, just like later the same evening Pantera could’ve dialed down on Abbott bothers references.
-Sure it’s all with good intentions and we mustn’t foget that Halestorm and Lzzy Hale in particular are inspiration for lots of young girls, many of whom found their way to Hades stages this afternoon.
+The drums solo like most of the drum solos felt trivial despite those massive gimmick drum sticks, Hale’s “female power” speeches could be toned down a bit, just like later the same evening Pantera could’ve dialled down on Abbott bothers references.
+Sure it’s all with good intentions, and we mustn’t forget that Halestorm and Lzzy Hale in particular are inspiration for lots of young girls, many of whom found their way to Hades stages this afternoon.
 So it’s important and noble, but less could most certainly do the job as well.

-So, we’ll finished this review the same way we finished their previous show at Copenhell – More power to them.
-Halestorm are not set to change the landscapes og music, but they are here to spread a positive and empowering message while at the same time rocking the hell out.
+So, we’ll finish this review the same way we finished their previous show at Copenhell – More power to them.
+Halestorm are not set to change the landscapes of music, but they are here to spread a positive and empowering message while at the same time rocking the hell out.
 And they do the both … so indeed – more power to them.

 SETLIST: